Hydration is key — here are 12 Ways To Remember To Drink Water.

 10. Use an app

-There are some apps such as the water tracker app or gallon a day app which helps you measure your water intake.
+There are some apps such as the water tracker app or gallon a day app that helps you measure your water intake.
 If you’re on your phone like most of us daily, then this could be a great one to use and push notifications.

 11. Have backups